When Sterling Silver Needs a Qualified Appraisal for Donation, Estate or Insurance

 When Sterling Silver Needs a Qualified Appraisal for Donation Estate or Insurance: appraisal and value basics

-When Sterling Silver Needs a Qualified Appraisal for Donation Estate or Insurance research should start with identification, condition, provenance, and recent comparable sales.
+When Sterling Silver Needs a Qualified Appraisal for Donation Estate or Insurance research should start with identification, condition, provenance, and item-specific market evidence.
 Use this guide to compare the signals that matter before paying for a formal appraisal or deciding whether to sell.

 Quick Answer: When Is a Qualified Appraisal Required?

 The short answer depends on what you are doing with the silver and what you need it documented for.
-Three situations commonly drive the need for a qualified, USPAP-compliant appraisal of sterling silver:
+Three situations commonly drive the need for a qualified, formal appraisal of sterling silver:

-• Charitable donation valued at $5,000 or more: The IRS requires a written qualified appraisal from a credentialed appraiser to substantiate your deduction (Form 8283, Section B).
-Donations over $500 must still be reported on Form 8283, Section A.
+• Charitable donation valued at market-dependent values or more: The IRS requires a written qualified appraisal from a credentialed appraiser to substantiate your deduction (Form 8283, Section B).
+Donations over market-dependent values must still be reported on Form 8283, Section A.

 • Estate settlement: Executors must establish fair market value (FMV) as of the date of death for all valuable personal property, including sterling silver.
 A qualified appraisal provides defensible documentation if the IRS questions the estate tax return.